-- Pros: Sophisticated email automation means you can use editable merge fields to send personalized outreach emails at scale.
+- Pros: Using a tool such as Upfluence offers sophisticated email automation which means you can use editable merge fields to send personalized outreach emails at scale.
 In one dashboard you can track who’s opened and replied to your emails, and streamline all communication in one place.

 - Cons: You’ll need to budget for costs associated with using an influencer marketing software.

 The next step is to write your first outreach message which should be an invitation to join your campaign.
 The first message is important because it needs to stand out from all the other campaign invitations your influencers are receiving.
 The aim of your first email is to introduce your brand, product, and campaign while making an attractive value proposition for your influencer.
 You’ve only got one chance to get them on board so you need to spend time crafting the perfect message!